arnavxkohli/GRAM-Synth/README.md

     ...
   }
   ```
-  3. A key was previously being presses and is now released.
-In this case we used `std::find()` function to location the index in the array corresponding to the released key.
+  3. A key was previously being pressed and is now released.
+In this case we used `std::find()` function to locate the index in the array corresponding to the released key.
 The entry at that index will get set false.
 And nok will decrease by 1. `std::distance` calculates the index position of the keynumber inside the `tone_idx` array.
   ```
   for (int i = 0; i < 12; i++) {
     ...